Impact Of Climate Change In Singapore

 National Climate Change Study

-Singapore has undertaken three National Climate Change Studies to better understand the potential impact of climate change on the country.
+Singapore has undertaken three National Climate Change Studies over the past decade to better understand the potential impact of climate change on the country.